Renormalization Group Analysis of Turbulent Hydrodynamics: Numerical Analysis

-As indicated before, we tried different choices for the cutoff, including the sharp cutoff of the WHE, Eq.(~\ref{WH}).
-We found that this choice is especially suitable for our simulations, as it allows us to compute the contribution for an infinitesimal integration step independently of the coup\-lings involved.
+In developing the numerical algorithm, we tried different choices for the cutoff, including the sharp cutoff of the Wegner-Houghton equation, Eq.(~\ref{WH}).
+We found that this choice is particularly suitable, as it allows us to compute the contribution for an infinitesimal integration step independently of the coup\-lings involved.

-We worked with a predictor-corrector-, as well as a Runge-Kutta-integration algorithm, both with self-adjusting step width.
+The algorithm calculates the RG flow in terms of the coefficients (\ref{coefficients}) of the derivative expansion.
+The flow equations are a set of coupled ordinary differential equations for these coefficients, which are solved numerically with given initial conditions.
+For the calculation of the RG flow we worked with a predictor-corrector-, as well as a Runge-Kutta-integration algorithm, both with self-adjusting step width.
 We used two sets of algorithms - one of them involves explicitly programmed versions of the rate equations, while the others worked out the loop- and link-graphs automatically, only needing the parameters of the physical system.

-Apart from the algorithm of the flow simulation itself, we developed a number of tools for the analysis of the resulting data.
-As the coupling space, in which we are working, is very abstract and high-dimensional, it is helpful to make first steps by the study of unphysical toy systems, i.e.\ simple and solvable physical systems, and reduced turbulent systems (Burgulence) first, to gain the confidence that the algorithm is working correctly, and to develop some intuition for the work with renormalized couplings.
+Apart from the algorithm for the calculation of the flow, we developed a number of tools for the analysis of the resulting data.
+As the coupling space, in which we are working, is very abstract and high-dimensional, it is helpful to start with explorative studies of unphysical toy systems, i.e.\ simple and solvable physical systems, and of reduced turbulent systems (Burgulence), to gain confidence in the correct working of the the algorithm, and to develop some intuition for the work with renormalised couplings.